ToonMarty

-ToonMarty is an animated television series produced by Sardine Productions which first premiered on Teletoon in Canada, on May 1, 2017.
+ToonMarty is a Canadian animated television series produced by Sardine Productions which first premiered on Teletoon on May 1, 2017, ending on May 25 the same year.

 Plot

 ToonMarty follows the adventures of Marty, the mascot of ToonMart who becomes alive when a billboard is hit by lightning.
 Together, he and his friends Burnie and Holly have fun in Toonville under the supervision of Marty's boss, Jack.